wilkar1/demo-stibo/readme.md

 hierarchies would be *Clothing/T-Shirts* and *Clothing/Jenas*.
 There is always a single root, where the parent is not set.

+_When viewing a category, the attributes visible are the total set of attributes linked to a given category, as well as any attribute linked to the parent attributes._

 The data standard also has a set of *attributes*, which describe the data on the products.
 The attribute has a type, which specifies the type of the value.
 E.g., an attribute could be a *Description* of type *string* and a *Price* of type *decimal*.
 The attributes are linked into the categories using *attribute links*.